voxpupuli/beaker_puppet_helpers/README.md

 file or a beaker-hostgenerator value.
 You can also specify the tests that get executed with the `TESTS` environment variable.

+Use the `BEAKER_destroy` environment variable to control whether to cleanup temporary manifest files created during `apply_manifest_on` calls.
+Set it to `never` to preserve files for debugging, `onpass` to keep files only when tests fail, or `onfail` to keep files only when tests pass.
+The default (`always`) deletes files after every run.

 ## License

 This gem is licensed under the Apache-2 license.